crcx/parable/docs/stdlib.md

 ## *

+Multiply A by B, returning a result.

     number:a number:b -- number:result

 This is a primitive corresponding to a byte code.

 ## /

+Divide A by B, returning the result.

     number:a number:b -- number:result

 This is a primitive corresponding to a byte code.

 ## rem

+Divide A by B, returning the remainder.

     number:a number:b -- number:result